This post may contain affiliate links. Please see my disclosure policy for details.

 The first launch of a steamer boat on Lake Windermere was the ‘Lady of the Lake’ in 1845.
 It was suggested by John Fell of Greenodd and William Wordsworth greatly opposed the idea!

 But the turnout for the launch proved so popular, with many famous figures like Harriet Martineau and Lord Cavendish showing up for the occasion, it took off with a bang!

 Back then it carried 200 people and even had a swanky first-class lounge.

-Over time, more and more ferries opened up with the stiff competition, competitive prices and the race to the be the fastest boat.
+Over time, more and more ferries opened up with the stiff competition, competitive prices, and the race to be the fastest boat.

 So, eventually, they were unionised and then owned by the British Railways as an interchange service from the train track to the lakes.